puppup420247-org/EdgeEnterprise/edgeenterprise/edge-default-browser.md

 > [!NOTE]
 > To set Microsoft Edge Dev as the default browser, set **ApplicationName** to "Microsoft Edge Dev" and **ProgId** to "MSEdgeDHTML".

 ## Set Microsoft Edge as the default browser on macOS

+Programmatically attempting to set the default browser on macOS causes a prompt to appear for the end user.
+This prompt is a security feature within macOS, and can only be automated away through use of an AppleScript.

+Because of this limitation, there are two main methods for setting Microsoft Edge as the default browser on a macOS.
+One, the device can be flashed with an image of macOS where Microsoft Edge has already been set as the default browser.
+The other option is to use the **Set Microsoft Edge as default browser** policy, which prompts the user to set Microsoft Edge as the default browser.

+When using either of these methods, it is still possible for a user to change the default browser.
+This is because for security reasons, the default browser preference cannot be programmatically blocked.
+For this reason, we recommend that you deploy the  Set Microsoft Edge as default browser policy even if you create an image with Microsoft Edge as the default browser.
+If the policy is set and a user changes the default browser from Microsoft Edge the next time they open Microsoft Edge, they will be prompted to set it as the default.

 ## See also